thorchain/docs/thornodes/joining.md

 ### 1. Check your current node status

-The first step would be to make sure your deployment was successful and your node is running correctly. ****To check the current status of your node, you can run the command status from the `helm-charts`repository on your terminal:
+The first step would be to make sure your deployment was successful and your node is running correctly. ****To check the current status of your node, you can run the command status from the `node-launcher`repository on your terminal:

 ```text
 make status